wacncontent/CustomizeTool/output/articles/active-directory/active-directory-php-web-single-sign-on.md

 		</body>
 		</html>

 8. From the **Run** menu, click **Run**.
 You should automatically be redirected to the Office 365 Identity Provider page, where you can log in using your directory tenant credentials.
-For example, *john.doe@fabrikam.onmicrosoft.com*.
+For example, *john.doe@fabrikam.partner.onmschina.cn*.

 ## Summary
 This tutorial has shown you how to create and configure a single tenant PHP application that uses the single sign-on capabilities of Azure Active Directory.